-Our failure to detect a strong signal of impact from evolutionary rate on age distributions of H1N1 and H3N2 cases was surprising, but is consistent with growing recognition that existing methods to map HA antigenic distance between strains are based on hemagglutination inhibition (HI) data collected from ferrets, and do not always capture realized patterns of cross-reactivity in the human population.
-First, the evolutionary patterns considered in our analysis were purely based on HA, while our epidemiologic data supports an equal if not stronger role of NA.
+Our failure to detect a strong signal of impact from evolutionary rate on age distributions of H1N1 and H3N2 cases was surprising.
+On the one hand, small sample sizes limited our power to detect a statistically significant relationship between annual antigenic advance and epidemic age distribution.
+But our failure to detect a strong signal is also consistent with growing recognition that existing methods to map antigenic distance between strains rely on hemagglutination inhibition (HI) data collected from ferrets, and do not always capture realized patterns of cross-reactivity in the human population.
+For example, existing metrics of evolutionary and antigenic advance based on properties of HA, but our epidemiologic data support an equal if not stronger role of NA.
 More work is required to map NA antigenic changes and understand the possible interactions between HA and NA evolution.
-Further, glycosylation of HA can cause antigenic escape in large subsets of the human population, which may be perceived as neutral in existing antigenic maps (38,39).
+Further, glycosylation of HA can cause antigenic escape in large subsets of the human population, yet such posttranslational modifications may be perceived as neutral in existing antigenic maps (38,39).
 One epidemiologically impactful example of incognito (unmapped) antigenic escape was observed during the 2013-2014 H1N1 epidemic (38).
-We speculate that a clearer relationship between epidemic age distribution and antigenic drift would emerge if antigenic distance measures were modified to incorporate cohort-specific variation in immune history, and impacts from multiple antigens.
+We speculate that a clearer relationship between epidemic age distribution and antigenic drift would emerge if antigenic distance measures were able to incorporate cohort-specific variation in immune history, and impacts from multiple antigens.

 Our finding that within-subtype imprinting has much stronger impacts than broader, HA group-level imprinting is consistent with the clear impact of narrow, within-subtype immunity on seasonal influenza’s evolutionary dynamics (22,27).
 Still, given that within-subtype immunity decays rapidly in the face of antigenic drift, it is striking that signatures of narrow, within-subtype imprinting protection persist across an entire human lifetime, and remain evident, even in the oldest cohorts.
 On average, H1N1 and H3N2 viruses drift by 0.62 and 1.01 antigenic units per year, respectively (35), which roughly corresponds to a two-fold drop in hemagglutination inhibition titer for every 1.61, or 0.99 years of antigenic evolution between strains.
 Strains that circulated more than 14 years apart do not usually show measurable cross-protective hemagglutination inhibition titers (35).
 In this context, it is not obvious that narrow, within-subtype influenza immunity primed in childhood should provide any meaningful protection after adolescence, let alone decades later in old age.
 However, we note that the serological assays used to map antigenic cross-reactivity measure serum antibodies are imperfect correlates of in vivo protection, and do not capture effects from cellular immunity (especially from CD4+ T cells), or from other mechanisms of protection (19,30,40,41).